Roof-top Nests

 In Florida, several species of shorebirds and seabirds regularly nest on gravel rooftops, including least terns, roseate terns, black skimmers, and American oystercatchers.
 In fact, in a 1998-2000 survey, rooftops supported 75% of least tern colonies in the state, and 83% of total nests.
 In other words, least terns used rooftops more than the beaches for nesting.
-This trend continues a decade later, with more than half of the state’s nesting pairs colonizing rooftop sites.
+Approximately half of Florida’s least terns nest on rooftops over two decades later, highlighting the continued importance of rooftop-nesting habitat for imperiled shorebirds and seabirds.

 Rooftop nests also have unique management challenges.
-Building owners and homeowners are not always happy with shorebird colonies nesting on their roof.
-A common concern is that the birds defecate on the property.
-Also, when seabirds bring fish back to the roof to feed their young, the smell can be unpleasant.
+Building owners are not always pleased with shorebirds nesting on their rooftop.
 Since these birds are protected by federal and state laws, disturbing their nests is illegal even on private property, which can be a sore point for property owners.
+It’s important for building owners to work with the Florida Shorebird Alliance and to apply for an Incidental Take Permit if they do need to access their rooftop while nesting birds are present.

 GET INVOLVED